-The school is committed to maintaining the utmost academic integrity throughout assessments, as outlined in the Academic Integrity Policy
+The school is committed to maintaining the utmost academic integrity throughout assessments, as outlined in the Academic Integrity Policy (previously known as Academic Honesty Policy).

 Grading/Marking and Reporting

 Grading/marking of student work will be completed according to the requirements of the respective programmes.
 All the summative assessments are criterion-based assessments.
 There are general principles for assessment: